Core Concepts

 • PipelineStageWidget — kanban stages over records, conversations, events, or any taggable entity; rule-based filters

-Built-in widgets — agent builder and dial:
+Built-in widgets — dial:

 Connecting widgets